oracle-livelabs/sprints/data-management/sprint-ogg-emp-discover-ma-cli/sprint-ogg-emp-discover-ma-cli.md

-# How do I discover GoldenGate MA instances using the EM CLI verb?
+# How do I discover GoldenGate MA instances using the EM CLI verb in Oracle GoldenGate Enterprise Manager Plug-in?
 Duration: 1 minute

 ### Prerequisites